ublue-os/website/docs/installation.md

 When the installationn is complete it will ask you to reboot, then you're done!

+## Other gotchas

+- Reminder: this is a netinstaller!
+- If the network connection is spotty the installation download of the image might stall or time out, resulting in an erorr below
+    - Retrying the installation might help depending on network conditions
+    - Using an ethernet connection is usually more reliable
+- The generated USB stick will always pull the latest image, you shouldn't need to generate a new USB stick often
+- We are looking for volunteers to help generate proper "offline" ISOs

 ## Reporting Issues

 Please [file an issue](https://github.com/ublue-os/main/issues) if you encounter any problems.
 An error screen usually looks like this: